-This common industry-wide wording for product date labels was developed by a working group of 25 board-level companies from the Grocery Manufacturers Association (GMA) and the Food Marketing Institute (FMI.)
+This common industry-wide wording for product date labels was developed by a working group of 25 board-level companies from the Grocery Manufacturers Association (GMA) and FMI.
 Both groups have endorsed these common phrases and encourage adoption by retailers and manufacturers across the nation.

 This new voluntary initiative streamlines more than 10 different and confusing date labels down to just two standard phrases.
 “BEST If Used By” describes product quality and “USE By” applies to the limited number of products that are highly perishable and/or have a food safety concern over time.